 Similarly, there is a need to consider sustainability in a 'real world' context where there will a requirement to take account of commercial factors such as profitability, affordability and business growth.
 There is a link in the document which makes mention of economic factors, but it does not really address the full range of commercial aspects.”

-“The following comments were provided by senior members of IIOM who are industry leaders:
+“The following comments were provided by industry leaders:

 Member 1 Personally I do not think many engineers will pay heed to it. [ In my previous role in rail infrastructure ] we were looking at more sustainable engineering as part of a broader through-life engineering activity and the engineering restructuring that brought the different engineering groups together is an attempt to cover aspects of it especially the recycle-reuse initiative.
 Engineers are also beholden to cost pressures and unless the requirements for sustainability are written into contracts and more importantly design and operation aspects, then most will be ignored.
 For the principles themselves: 1.
 A bit ambitious and not normally within the Engineers remit.